-Some trends come and go in cycles, others never disappear in the first place.
-One of them is the white leather sneaker – the low-top.
+White leather sneakers were never out of trend.
+They are one of the sneaker phenomena that just never disappeared.
+And with white leather sneaker we mean: the low-top.
 Deeply engrained in fashion, available for anything from 50€ or 500€ from every brand under the sun – most of them eyeing a piece of the big Stan Smith pie.
 Speaking of Three Stripes, adidas has been a key driver of the trend and is about to drop its “Home of Classics” collection with ten white models.
 In the light of this release and summer season already in full swing, we’re taking a close look at white sneakers.
 Why are they relevant and what has made them this big?

 The Rise of White Leather Sneakers